 • Mold

-Even if you or someone in your residence doesn’t struggle with allergies or asthma, an air purifier can alleviate other symptoms associated with low indoor air quality.
-These involve:
+Even if you or someone in your residence doesn’t experience allergies or asthma, an air purifier can lower other issues linked to bad indoor air quality.
+These entail:

 • Headaches